marmeijer/geosoft2-2014-fundamentals/README.md

 Make sure you cover at least the mentioned keywords.
 More is better, but only really better if you evaluate alternatives, phrase opinions, and provide guidelines for your fellow students.

-* Disaster management - Twelsiek, Steinblum
+* Disaster management - Twelsiek, Steinblum, Rendel
 * Tools for Collaborative Software Development (GitHub, Trello, wikis, ...) - Bodem, Weber
 * Server-Side JS and JS Security (node.js, same-origin policy) - Esaulova, Köster
 * RESTful Services, JSON and OAuth - Ummelmann, Rieping